PrakyathReddy/RUST-practise/README.md

 18. String::from("Hello World"): This is a static method call.
 The :: syntax is used to call associated functions on a type.
 An associated function is a function that is associated with a type, rather than an instance of a type.
 In other languages, these might be called static methods.
 In this case, from is a function associated with the String type, and it takes a string literal (&str) and converts it to an instance of String.
 19. &str an immutable reference to a string slice.
 String a mutable string buffer.
 20. In Rust, the -> operator is used to denote the return type of a function.
+21. To generate documentation for a Rust package, you can use the cargo doc command, which is a wrapper around rustdoc.
+The contents are treated as Markdown.

 Cargo Commands
 Here is a list of commonly utilized cargo commands and their purpose.